jpritikin/coach/content/docs/me/meditation/_index.md

 {{% details "Take cayenne pepper 🌶️ capsules 💊 with meals." %}}
 - Capsaicin acts as a relaxing analgesic for [TRPV1](https://en.wikipedia.org/wiki/TRPV1) in the colin.[^bortolotti2011]
-- Serotonin is one of the main neurotransmitters involved in both meditation and psychedelics.
-Serotonin receptors are widely expressed within the gastrointestinal tract.[^mawe2013] (This is suggestive of some kind of relationship.)
+- Serotonin is one of the main neurotransmitters involved in both meditation and psychedelics.[^serotonin2017] Serotonin receptors are widely expressed within the gastrointestinal tract.[^mawe2013] (This is suggestive of some kind of causal relationships.)
 - Use 300-600mg per day.
 - You might take cayenne with morning tea.[^morré2003]
 - Avoid cayenne pepper on an empty stomach 🧨🔥.